 The Company's Benchmark is the MSCI India Index (Sterling-adjusted).
-The Board also considers the Adjusted NAV in relation to the conditional tender offer announced in March 2022.
+The Board also considers the Adjusted NAV (see Glossary on page 99) in relation to the conditional tender offer announced in March 2022.

 Key Performance Indicators

 At each Board meeting, the Directors consider a number of performance measures to assess the Company's success in achieving its objective.
 The main Key Performance Indicators ("KPIs") identified by the Board in relation to the Company, which are considered at each Board meeting, are as follows: